MousaviLaleh/Election_Analysis/README.md

    - ```resources``` - directory of the file.
    - ```election_results.csv``` - name of the file.

-    <br/>Note : Directory has to be provided exactly.
+    Note : Directory has to be provided exactly.
 Letter case matters.

 **3. Open and read the file**
 <p align="center"><img src="https://github.com/MousaviLaleh/Election_Analysis/blob/main/images/08.png"></p>